Where to stand, what to swing, and what to dig — from the dry sand down to chest-deep surf.

-Beach metal detecting is one of the best ways to find jewelry—especially rings.
-Beaches get constant traffic, and tides/storms constantly move sand, which can expose targets that were out of reach the day before.
-But ocean beaches are also one of the hardest environments for metal detectors because saltwater and wet sand create interference that can make the wrong machine noisy and shallow.
+Beach metal detecting is one of the best ways to find jewelry — especially rings.
+Beaches get constant traffic, and tides and storms constantly move sand, which can expose targets that were out of reach the day before.
+But ocean beaches are also one of the hardest environments for metal detectors because saltwater and wet sand create interference that makes the wrong machine noisy and shallow.

-This guide gives you two things: (1) the best beach detectors for 2026, and (2) the practical beach-hunting playbook—where to hunt, when to hunt, how to set up your detector, and how to recover targets fast with the right scoop.
+This guide gives you everything: the best beach detectors for 2026, the three-zone framework for reading the shoreline, how to set up your detector, how to recover targets fast, and the etiquette, timing, and gear that separate consistent finders from everyone else.

 Table of Contents